fre-so/codex_hook/README.md

 ### Custom destination directory

-By default, copied sessions land in `codex_message/` at the repo root.
+By default, exported sessions land in `codex_message/` at the repo root.
 Override it either by:

 - Passing `--dest-dir <path>` via the hook `args` as shown above, or